- About the Cooler Master MM710 gaming mouse...

 Internally, the CM MM710 uses a single 32 bit ARM Cortex M0+ controller with a 512KB memory and PixArt PMW 3389 optical sensor.
 That’s it.
 It doesn’t have any utility with virtually unlimited macro key binds to remember out-of-fly.
 Nor it has any RGB at all.
 You can see it justifying the words ‘no-nonsense’.
 Instead, t invested in enhancing the bare basic features.

 While these don’t have any rubber-coated grips, the matte finishes passively help to grip the mouse well enough.
 As you can see from the gaps, only 2/3rd the mouse is used internally.
 The weight of the mouse is evenly distributed, though to be fair 53 gms wouldn’t be much of a weight to carry.
 The thumb grip is good enough with easy to access thumb switches.
-The same applies for the pinky finger area, though personally I would skip a couple of perforations towards its edges.
+The same applies to the pinky finger area, though personally, I would skip a couple of perforations towards its edges.